 We typically begin to extend invitations to interview about 1-2 weeks after the MSPE is released via interview broker.
 We will begin to compile a waitlist that will be updated on a rolling basis.
 If you have not heard from us by mid-November, please feel free to contact us for an update on your status.

 Please keep in mind that we receive many more applications from qualified students than we could possibly interview.
 We are, unfortunately, limited in the number of interviews we can offer.
 We develop a waitlist so that if an applicant offered an interview declines, we can then offer a spot to another qualified applicant.
 If for some reason you must cancel your interview with us, please do so two weeks in advance to ensure adequate time for others to schedule.
-If at any point after the MSPE is available, you receive a new SLOE or Step 2 score, please email Larissa Lindquist at email@example.com with the update, so that we can review your application again.
+If at any point after the MSPE is available, you receive a new SLOE or Step 2 score, please email Crystal Maki at firstname.lastname@example.org with the update, so that we can review your application again.

 We will review each student’s qualifications once their entire application is complete.